 The scattering of cremated remains or ashes is a common choice for residents of Washington State.
-Generally cremated remains may be scattered on any navigable waterway or on land with the permission of the landowner.
+In general, cremated remains may be scattered on any navigable waterway or on land with the permission of the landowner.

-Regardless of where cremated remains are scattered, there is a simple protocol to follow–Only scatter the ashes.
-Do not drop or throw the urn into a body of water, unless it is made of a certified biodegradable material.
+Regardless of where cremated remains are scattered, there is a simple protocol to follow - only scatter the ashes.
+Do not drop or throw the urn into a body of water unless it is made of a certified biodegradable material.
 Remove the metal identification disc from inside the urn and the identification label from the outside.
-Dispose of metal disc, plastic bag, bag closure, label and urn separately in the trash.
+Dispose of the metal disc, plastic bag, bag closure, label, and urn separately.

 Scattering on Land

 Cremated remains may be scattered on privately-owned land with the permission of the landowner.

 Cremated remains may be scattered in national parks with permission from the chief park ranger.